DevExpress-Examples/blazor-incorporate-devextreme-map/README.md

 <!-- default badges end -->
 # Blazor - Use DevExtreme Circular Gauge in a Blazor Application

-This example shows how you can embed [DevExtreme widgets](https://js.devexpress.com/Demos/WidgetsGallery/) into your Blazor application.
+This example shows how to embed [DevExtreme widgets](https://js.devexpress.com/Demos/WidgetsGallery/) into your Blazor application.

 ![Circular Gauge in DevExpress Blazor App](circularGauge.png)

 ## Implementation Details

 DevExtreme widgets require DevExtreme scripts and stylesheets.
 The DevExpress [Resource Manager](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxResourceManager) automatically registers the DevExtreme script if your project includes the *DevExpress.Blazor* package.
-To add DevExtreme stylesheets, reference them in the *App.razor* file as follows:
+To add DevExtreme stylesheets, reference them in the *App.razor* file:

 ```Razor
 <head>